roboticsdchs/DCHS_Robotics/docs/Hardware/Start_with_Hardware.md

 #### Software for 3d design

 For 3d CAD design there are a multitude of options you can chooses from one of the easiest and best being [TINKERCAD](https://www.tinkercad.com).
-Anothere good option for 3d CAD design is [FUSION 360][FUSION 360] which is very powerful but not as intuitive.
+Another good option for 3d CAD design is [FUSION 360][FUSION 360] which is very powerful but not as intuitive.

 #### Using 3d CAD software